 - How will you continue to perform and deliver your role working flexibly?

-- What does this mean for your organisation?
+- What does this mean for your organization?
 Will this new arrangement impact them in any way?

 - What work (if any) will need to stop?

-- If you are considering working from home, have you organised care for your child on those days?
+- If you are considering working from home, have you organized care for your child on those days?

 - How will your team be affected?